bahern82/interactive_dashboard/README.md

 ## Dashboards Target Audience

-The target audience of this dashboard is fans of the top 4 clubs in England and people who are interested in football statistics.
+The target audience of this dashboard is fans of the top 4 football clubs in England and people who are interested in football statistics.

 ## The Purpose of this Website

 The purpose of this website is to showcase the statistics of the Premier Leagues's Top 4 Teams in a highly interactive manner.
 The charting of all top 4 2017-2018 game stats allows soccer fans to visualise each teams strengths and weaknesses with ease.
-This dashboard is highly responsive and a mobile-first approach has been used.

 ## Technologies used